Pickle power: fermented veggies tested for gut health

 Summary

-This study looked at whether eating fermented vegetables changes the amount of good bacteria in the gut and how well people tolerate them.
-Twenty-four healthy adults aged 18 to 65 took part.
-The goal was to gather information to design a larger study in older adults.
+This pilot study looked at whether eating fermented vegetables changes the amount of beneficial bacteria in the gut and how well people tolerate the diet.
+Twenty-four healthy adults aged 18-65 took part.
+The goal was to gather data to design a larger study in older adults.

 Get updates